Algebras, Symmetries, Spaces

 with a symplectic

-action of a Lie group one defines the momentum mapping
+action of a Lie group

 (Poincaré-Cartan form) as a function